richardturnnidge/agon-docs/docs/mos/Keyboard.md

 This method is useful to check for a multiple key presses.
 E.g., in a game menu where multiple directions, or movement plus a fire button need to be detected at the same time.

-In assembler, an example code might be:
+In assembler, an example might be:

 ```
 ld a, $1E             ; put $1E into A
 rst.lil $08           ; make a MOS call with command $1E (mos_getkbmap).
                       ; IXU is now loaded with the base address of the keyboard map
-ld a, (IX + $0C)  ; A is loaded with the byte at offset +$0C from the base address
+ld a, (ix + $0C)      ; A is loaded with the byte at offset +$0C from the base address
                       ; A now contains the status of 8 differnt keys
 bit 2, A              ; The Z flag register now determines whether the SPACE key (bit 2) is pressed
+jp nz, _SPACE_PRESSED_  ; do something as a result of key status
 ```

-This chart lists which key is defined for each bit within each byte offset from $00 to $0F:
+The following chart lists which key is defined for each _bit_ within each _byte_ offset from $00 to $0F:

 | IX+\Bit |   7    |   6    |     5     |     4     |    3     |    2     |     1     |     0     |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |